-Having moved to a virtual format in light of the COVID-19 Pandemic, this year's conference promises to bring together heritage professionals from across North America and around the globe.
+Having moved to a virtual format in light of the COVID-19 Pandemic, the conference brought together heritage professionals from across North America and around the globe.

 Click here to learn more.